College Health Tips

 self-treat for minor ailments.
 If you have a fever, severe/persistent headache, and a stiff/painful neck (it hurts so much you cannot touch your chin to your chest), GO TO THE EMERGENCY ROOM IMMEDIATELY.

-If you drink a lot of soda, start breaking the addiction with tea or flavored water.
+If you drink a lot of soda and/or coffee, start breaking the addiction with tea or flavored water.

 Try replacing one drink per day with unflavored water.
 Then try replacing two, and so on.